codr7/gfun/README.md

 The nil type has one value, `_`.

 ### performance
-gfun is pretty slow at the moment, around 70 times slower than Python; I know it's possible to go a lot faster, the remaining task is figuring out what part of the design is causing trouble.
+gfun is pretty slow at the moment, around 6 times slower than Python; I know it's possible to go faster, the remaining task is figuring out what part of the design is causing trouble.

 ```
 (fun: fib [n Int] Int